 If the centre of gravity is positioned at the midpoint between front and rear axles, then a = b.
 Given a = b and if we have the same tyres all round, then front and rear tyres will reach their maximum grip at the same time.
 At the limit therefore, the car can generate the maximum mid-corner lateral G available from the tyres.
 Front and rear tyres reach the limit of grip at the same time.

-This means for the front and rear moments to be balanced, in steady state cornering where FFxa= FRxb, because lever arm a is shorter, and lever arm b is longer, the front tyres are using up more of the available grip than the rears.
+This means for the front and rear moments to be balanced, in steady state cornering where FFxa= FRxb, lever arm a is shorter, and lever arm b is longer:

 For a car with higher front weight percentage, the front tyres will reach the limit of grip first, leaving some unused grip availability at the rear of the car.
-The car will be a natural understeerer.
+Before doing anything to adjust the set-up, the car will be a natural understeerer.

 If the centre of gravity is rearward of the midpoint between front and rear axles e.g. mid-engine race cars, then b is less than a.
 The rear moment has a proportionally longer lever arm than the front.